Welcome to Rostrum, the free magazine for Wateringbury Village

 Next Meeting of the Parish Council will be on Tuesday 5th November at 7.30pm in the upper room of the village hall.
 Residents are welcome to attend and will be given time to raise matters of local interest.

-Minutes of the October council meeting will be available on the Parish Council website www.wateringburypc.org.uk in due course
+Minutes of the October council meeting will be available on the Parish Council website External link opens in new tab or windowwww.wateringburypc.org.uk in due course

 Ramblers group walks